natejcq/Python4Everybody/README.md

 ex_09_04 is my attempt at assignment 9.4
 Use mbox-short.txt as input file

 ex_09_05 are the programs in Worked Exercise : Dictionaries. clown.txt is the required text file

-ex_10_01, ex_10_01p2 are the programs done in lecture 10. romeo.txt is the required text file
+ex_10_01, ex_10_01p2 are the programs done in lecture 10.
+romeo.txt is the required text file

+ex_10_02 is my attempt at assignment 10.2 mbox-short.txt is the required text file